Compliance

 The failure mode is concrete.
 A consumer chatbot returns harassment to a frustrated user.
 A tutoring assistant produces self-harm text to a minor.
 A marketplace assistant rewrites a banned product description into something that passes a keyword filter but still violates policy.
 The moment that response is rendered, the incident becomes a trust-and-safety problem, a compliance reporting problem, and an engineering on-call problem at the same time.

 Agentic 2026 stacks widen the blast radius.
 A single user request can fan out into a planner, a retriever pulling forum text, a tool call returning third-party HTML, and a sub-agent drafting the final reply.
 Unsafe content can enter at any boundary.
-AI content moderation has to run at user input, retrieved-document boundaries, and final response — not just at the public chat box.
-A single end-of-pipeline filter is not enough when retrieval and tools can carry harmful content into the prompt.
+AI content moderation has to run at user input, retrieved-document boundaries, and final response. not just at the public chat box.
+A single end-of-pipeline filter is not enough when retrieval and tools can carry harmful content into the prompt; this is the same threat vector as prompt injection, and the controls overlap.

 How FutureAGI Handles AI Content Moderation